banjo/contextfiles.nvim/README.md

 ### Format files to one string

-contextfiles provides a simple way to concatonate all files to a simple string.
+contextfiles provides a simple way to concatenate all files to a simple string.

 ```lua